 If you’re feeling inspired by Jessica and Sabrina’s work to provide students with structured instruction that builds on foundational skills and wondering how to watch the Right to Read documentary, we have good news.

-The Right to Read is now streaming on a host of popular platforms, including Apple TV+, Prime Video, Google Play, Kanopy, and Vudu.
+The reading documentary is also streaming on a host of popular platforms, including Apple TV+, Prime Video, Google Play, Kanopy, and Vudu.

 And there are public screenings scheduled across the country this year!
 Visit The Right to Read website to see if there is a screening scheduled near you or find out how to request a screening of your own.